 The four bridges spanning the Rio Grande River and Loop 375 are collectively known as the BOTA, connecting the border cities of Ciudad, Juarez in Mexico and El Paso, Texas.
 The bridges were constructed from 1996 to 1998 and are owned by the International Boundary and Water Commission (IBWC).
-The BOTA LPOE was originally constructed in 1967 and is one of several crossings in the El Paso area - Paso del Norte (POV and pedestrian traffic), Good Neighbor Bridge/Stanton Street POE (POV traffic), Ysleta (POV, commercial, and pedestrian), Santa Teresa (POV, commercial, and pedestrian), and Tornillo (POV, commercial, and pedestrian).
+The BOTA LPOE was originally constructed in 1967 and is one of several crossings in the El Paso area - Paso del Norte (POV and pedestrian traffic), Good Neighbor Bridge/Stanton Street POE (POV traffic), Ysleta (POV, commercial, and pedestrian), Santa Teresa (POV, commercial, and pedestrian).
 The Burlington Northern Santa Fe (BNSF) and Union Pacific bridges provide rail crossings only.